-In the context of this article, the three welfare certifying bodies widely accepted as the strictest, and with the most comprehensive set of animal welfare standards are: Global Animal Partnership (G.A.P.) and Animal Welfare Approved by AGW and Certified Humane
+In the context of this article, the three welfare certifying bodies widely accepted as the strictest and indeed recognized by the ASPCA, are: Global Animal Partnership (G.A.P.) and Animal Welfare Approved by AGW and Certified Humane.

 Global Animal Partnership.
 Setting the Standard.

 Global Animal Partnership (G.A.P.) aka GAP, has an extremely high set of tiered standards (or Steps) with Step 4 and Step 5 as an extremely high bar with a high failure rate.

 G.A.P. certified products with the G.A.P. logo are not as widespread in stores simply due to its high standards and high failure rate for G.A.P.
 Step 4 and above.

 - To avoid conflict of interest, Global Animal Partnership (G.A.P.) uses independent third-party inspectors from outside the G.A.P. organization to inspect all farms.

 - G.A.P. inspects 100% of the animals on 100% of the farms it certifies otherwise, they will not certify!
 G.A.P. also inspects in different seasons, and inspectors arrive at short notice.

 - G.A.P. uses a tiered step program to encourage farms to start even at the lowest level of accountability and standards then move up the tiered system as the farm improves its protocols which GAP advises them on.
 G.A.P. calls this ‘Continuous Improvement’.